-For Melbourne-based designer Lois Hazel, some of her previous collection’s deadstock fabrics were just enough to inspire a mid-season capsule collection with limited edition pieces, a new foray for the seasoned designer.
+For Melbourne-based designer Lois McGruer-Fraser, some of her previous collection’s deadstock fabrics were just enough to inspire a mid-season capsule collection for her label Lois Hazel.

 The capsule collection Plaid is made up of the best-selling pieces from the brand’s AW 20 collection, reimagined with a beautiful deadstock grey hemp/cotton blend from a previous AW collection.

 Plaid features small batch pieces including a singlet, a scrunch top, slip dress, comfy pants, and a jacket that bridges work-from-home and corporate office attire – the perfect mid-season staple.
 As per the usual collections, the capsule collection has been ethically manufactured in Melbourne, with manufacturing accredited by Ethical Clothing Australia.

 I chatted with Lois about the inspiration for the collection and how things are going over at Lois Hazel HQ.

 Q. Britt: What inspired you to create Plaid, the mid-season collection?